encode/django-rest-framework/docs/api-guide/permissions.md

 ## DRF Any Permissions

 The [DRF Any Permissions][drf-any-permissions] packages provides a different permission behavior in contrast to the REST framework.
-Only one of the given permissions have to be true in order to get access to the view.
+Only one of the given permissions has to be true in order to get access to the view.

 [cite]: https://developer.apple.com/library/mac/#documentation/security/Conceptual/AuthenticationAndAuthorizationGuide/Authorization/Authorization.html
 [authentication]: authentication.md